Paul R. Verkuil

-Paul Robert Verkuil (born December 4, 1939) is an American attorney, former dean of the Tulane University Law School, former president of the College of William and Mary, and former dean of Cardozo School of Law.
-He has also served as the CEO of the American Automobile Association from 1992 to 1995.
+Paul Robert Verkuil (born December 4, 1939) is an American lawyer.
+He is a former dean of the Tulane University Law School, a former president of the College of William and Mary, and a former dean of the Cardozo School of Law.
 He is currently on the faculty of the Cardozo School of Law.

+Education and career

-Verkuil received his A.B. at the College of William & Mary and his J.D. from the University of Virginia School of Law.
-He also earned an M.A. from the New School for Social Research, and an LL.M. and J.S.D. from New York University School of Law.
+Verkuil received his B.A. at the College of William & Mary and his J.D. from the University of Virginia School of Law.
+He also earned a M.A. from the New School for Social Research, and an LL.M. and J.S.D. from the New York University School of Law.

 Verkuil served as president of the College of William & Mary from July 1, 1985 until his resignation, effective January 7, 1992.

+Verkuil has also served as the CEO of the American Automobile Association from 1992 to 1995.

+From 1994 to 1997 Verkuil served as special master for the U.S. Supreme Court in the original jurisdiction case of New Jersey v.
+New York, 523 U.S. 767 (1998), and also as a member of the White House Council on Small Business.